brianmay/penguin_brian/src/_skills/programming.markdown

 In the past I have given talks of SPUD at local user group meetings, although unfortunately these were not recorded.

+## Robotica - 2010s

+Robotica is a series of Raspberry Pis throughout the house running Python3 AysncIO based code to make annoucements and otherwise try to assist looking after Autistic kids.

+Talk at LCA2018 on [Robotica]({{ site.baseurl }}/talks/2018-01-26-robotica/).

 ## MCA - 2010s

 I now have a new personal project, MCA (misleading connection advisory),